Types of Scleroderma

 2 Diffuse Scleroderma

 Diffuse scleroderma is a more severe type of scleroderma.
 There is usually more skin thickening, and more skin is involved.
 It also often involves internal organs.
-The skin, digestive system, heart, lungs and kidneys are the most commonly affected organs which may be harmed in scleroderma.
-At first, these complications may not have any symptoms.
+The skin, digestive system, heart, lungs and kidneys are the most commonly affected organs.
+It can also affect blood vessels, muscles and joints.
+The tissues of involved organs become hard and fibrous, causing them to function less efficiently.
 There is also a lot of variability in which organs are affected from person to person.